Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Visit the Owens-Thomas House.
 Savannah is filled with historic homes to visit, but if you’re only going to visit one, make it the Owens-Thomas House.
 The sheer engineering that they did in the 19th century will blow your mind.

 Enjoy the coffeeshops.
 I love Savannah’s coffeeshops so much, I literally have a hand-drawn map of Savannah coffeeshops in my apartment!
 My all-time favorite coffee-based treat is the lavender spiced mocha at Collins Quarter.
-Some other nice coffeeshops in Savannah are Gallery Espresso, Coffee Fox, and Back in the Day Bakery.
+Some other nice coffeeshops in Savannah are Gallery Espresso and Coffee Fox.

 Take an architecture tour.
 If you’d like to learn even more, the Architectural Tour of Savannah teaches you about the hidden details on all those beautiful homes, as well as historical context.